 This is why 3PLs have become so popular.
 As supply chain experts, they already know how to optimize the supply chain for your business and they keep themselves up-to-date on the latest trends and technology that help improve supply chain processes.

-Many ecommerce businesses don’t have supply chain or logistics experts on staff.
-Logistics and warehousing experts are usually the least prioritized hires.
+Many ecommerce businesses don’t have supply chain or inbound and outbound logistics experts on staff.
+Fulfillment and warehousing experts are usually the least prioritized hires.
 This is another benefit of working with a 3PL because they are so focused on the supply chain, unlike an on-demand warehousing company that just provides a technology platform to find warehouses that have excess space inside them.

 Working with a 3PL like ShipBob can lead to numerous benefits for your supply chain including: